Mean-field limit for a class of stochastic ergodic control problems: The McKean-Vlasov optimal control problem

 In the next lemma we shall provide a sufficient condition for the existence of an invariant measure for the SDE \eqref{eq:SDEmain} admitting a probability density.
 This allows to obtain a cost functional expressed in terms of a probability density notably simplifying our minimization problem.
+Hereafter we use the following abuse of notation: If $\mu$ is a measure on $\mathbb{R}^n$ absolutely continuous with respect to the Lebesgue measure with density $\rho$ (namely $d\mu(x)=\rho(x)dx$) we write $\mathcal{V}(x,\rho)$ instead of the more precise $\mathcal{V}(x,\mu)=\mathcal{V}(x,\rho dx)$.

-\begin{lemma} Under hypotheses $\mathcal{V}$i and $\mathcal{V}$ii, if $J(\alpha,x_0)$ as given by \eqref{eq:J11} (with $\alpha \in C^1$) is not equal to $+\infty$ there exists an unique and ergodic invariant probability density measure $\rho_{\alpha}\in W^{1,\frac{n}{2}}(\mathbb{R}^n)$ for the SDE \eqref{eq:SDEmain} so that $\mu_{\alpha}(dx)=\rho_{\alpha}(x)dx,$ with $\mu_{\alpha}$ the invariant ergodic probability measure for the SDE \eqref{eq:SDEmain}.
+\begin{lemma} Under hypotheses $\mathcal{V}$i and $\mathcal{V}$ii, if $J(\alpha,x_0)$ as given by \eqref{eq:J1} (with $\alpha \in C^1$) is not equal to $+\infty$ there exists an unique and ergodic invariant probability density measure $\rho_{\alpha}\in W^{1,\frac{n}{2}}(\mathbb{R}^n)$ for the SDE \eqref{eq:SDEmain} so that $\mu_{\alpha}(dx)=\rho_{\alpha}(x)dx,$ with $\mu_{\alpha}$ the invariant ergodic probability measure for the SDE \eqref{eq:SDEmain}.
 Furthermore we have

 for almost all $x_0 \in \mathbb{R}^n$ with respect to Lebesgue measure, where

 \end{lemma} \begin{proof} Under hypothesis $\mathcal{V}$\emph{ii} when $J(\alpha,x_0)$ is finite, for any $x_0 \in \mathbb{R}^n$, $\tilde{\mu}_{t,x_0}$, indexed by $t \in \mathbb{R}_+$, is a family of tight measures.
 Indeed we have that, for any $t>0$: